canonical/curtin/doc/topics/apt_source.rst

 Then there is a section ``sources`` which can hold any number of source subelements itself.
 The key is the filename and will be prepended by /etc/apt/sources.list.d/ if it doesn't start with a ``/``.
+The filename should be appropriate to the apt source format that is used.
+For classic one-line source entries, the ``.list`` extension should be used.
+For deb822 source entries, use the ``.sources`` extension.
-There are certain cases - where no content is written into a source.list file where the filename will be ignored - yet it can still be used as index for merging.
+There are certain cases - where no content is written into a sources file where the filename will be ignored - yet it can still be used as index for merging.

 The values inside the entries consist of the following optional entries

-* ``source``: a sources.list entry (some variable replacements apply)
+* ``source``: an apt source entry, either in classic one-line format, or in deb822 format (some variable replacements apply)

 * ``keyid``: providing a key to import via shortid or fingerprint